rolemadelen/blog-v1/posts/blog/en-implementing-vector.md

 }
 ```

-We can use this behavior to create our vector class.
+So lets define the vector.

-## Define Vector
+## Vector Structure

 ```rust
 struct Vector {